RasoulUnlimited/RasoulUnlimited.github.io/SECURITY.md

 # Security Policy

 We take the security of this website and its infrastructure seriously.
 If you discover a vulnerability, we ask that you report it responsibly so we can investigate and resolve the issue without putting users at risk.

 ---

+## Contact & Primary Channel

+If you believe you’ve found a security issue, please contact:

+- **Email (preferred):** `rasoul.unlimited@gmail.com`
+- **Subject line:** `Security Report – <short description>`

+We review all reports in good faith and will do our best to respond as quickly as possible.

+---

 ## Reporting a Vulnerability

-If you believe you’ve found a security issue, please follow these steps:
+When submitting a report, please include as much detail as you reasonably can:

-1. **Email us** at **rasoul.unlimited@gmail.com** with a clear and concise summary of the issue.
+1. **Summary of the issue**
-2. If your report contains sensitive details or exploit information, **encrypt your message** using our [PGP public key](assets/keys/rasoulunlimited_pgp.asc).
-   - The same key is also available on [Keybase](https://keybase.io/rasoulunlimited).
-3. Include as much relevant information as possible, for example:
-   - A description of the vulnerability and potential impact
+   A clear and concise description of the vulnerability and its potential impact.

+2. **Steps to reproduce**
-   - Steps to reproduce (including URLs, parameters, example payloads, etc.)
+   - Exact URLs, parameters, and HTTP methods
+   - Example payloads or request/response samples
+   - Any required authentication or roles

+3. **Environment & context**
+   - Affected domain or endpoint
+   - Browser / client / OS (if relevant)
+   - Any special configuration assumptions

+4. **Evidence**
-   - Any logs, screenshots, or proof-of-concept snippets that help us verify the issue
+   - Logs, screenshots, or short proof-of-concept snippets
+   - Any indicators that show business or security impact

+5. **Your contact details**
+   So we can follow up with clarifying questions and share status updates.

-4. Give us reasonable time to investigate, fix, and deploy a patch **before** disclosing details publicly.
+Please give us reasonable time to investigate, fix, and deploy a patch **before** sharing any details publicly.

-We will review all reports in good faith and do our best to respond as quickly as we can.

 ---

+## Encrypted / Sensitive Reports

+If your report contains sensitive information (for example: exploit details, active tokens, or non-public data), please encrypt your message:

+- **PGP public key (direct download):** [`assets/keys/rasoulunlimited_pgp.asc`](assets/keys/rasoulunlimited_pgp.asc)
+- **PGP key on Keybase:** <https://keybase.io/rasoulunlimited>

+After encrypting, send the report to:

+- `rasoul.unlimited@gmail.com` (with the encrypted body or attachment)

+---

-## Coordinated Disclosure
+## Coordinated Vulnerability Disclosure

-By reporting a vulnerability to us:
+By reporting a vulnerability to us, you agree to follow a **coordinated disclosure** process:

-- You agree **not to publicly disclose** technical details of the issue until we have:
+- Please **do not publicly disclose** technical details of the issue until we have:
-  - Confirmed the report, and
+  - Acknowledged the report, and
   - Either deployed a fix or explicitly agreed on a disclosure timeline with you.
-- We ask that you do **not** access, modify, or delete data that does not belong to you while demonstrating the issue.
+- Do **not** intentionally access, modify, or delete data that does not belong to you.
+- Do **not** perform testing that could:
+  - Degrade the service,
+  - Cause denial-of-service, or
-- Do not perform actions that could degrade the service, cause denial-of-service, or negatively impact other users.
+  - Negatively impact other users.

-We deeply appreciate researchers who follow coordinated disclosure practices and help us improve the security of the ecosystem.
+We strongly value and appreciate researchers who follow coordinated disclosure practices and help us improve the security of the ecosystem.

 ---